sassoftware/python-swat/doc/source/troubleshooting.rst

 Authentication problems can occur for many reasons.
 The examples below show two possible issues.
 The first one is an issue with the Authinfo file that contains the passwords.
-It requires the file permissions to be readable by the owner ownly.
+It requires the file permissions to be readable by the owner only.
 In this case, the Authinfo file was readable by others, which is invalid.

 Other issues that can occur with an Authinfo file include not having a